Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers: Discussion

 \subsection{Findings}

 This work yields several key findings: \begin{itemize} \item \textbf{Plateau for Larger Triggers:} The attack is constrained by the GNN's limited propagation range and the original graph's degree distribution.
-A large trigger is inefficient and creates anomalous structures, increasing detectability. \item \textbf{Batch Efficiency of Trigger Sets:} The trigger set achieves superior performance over MLP-generated triggers in large batches, enabled by its parallel, database-like storage and retrieval. \end{itemize}
+Large triggers introduce structural anomalies, compromising both efficiency and stealthiness. \item \textbf{Batch Efficiency of Trigger Sets:} The trigger set achieves superior performance over MLP-generated triggers in large batches, enabled by its parallel, database-like storage and retrieval. \end{itemize}